On the security relevance of weights in deep learning: Introduction

 \section{Introduction}

-Deep learning is ubiquitous, and nowadays used by many companies in production environments.
-The usage ranges from computer vision~\cite{he-etal:2015} over autonomous driving, natural language processing~\cite{manning:2015} and Malware detection~\cite{DBLP:conf/malware/SaxeB15} to health-care~\cite{miotto2017deep}.
-Many of these applications are fueled by large amounts of collected data used to train such deep models.
+Deep learning is ubiquitous.
+Applications range from computer vision~\cite{he-etal:2015}, autonomous driving, natural language processing~\cite{manning:2015} and Malware detection~\cite{DBLP:conf/malware/SaxeB15} to health-care~\cite{miotto2017deep}.
+Many applications are fueled by large amounts of collected data, and the performance is impressive.

-While the performance of deep learning systems is impressive, reaching state-of-the-art results requires extensive tuning of hyper-parameters that is quite costly in terms of resources and time.
-The impact of design decisions is often understood poorly or only on a heuristic level.
-In particular for new problem domains and datasets, it is not clear which performance can be reached given a certain architecture and which architecture will perform best.
-In addition to that, reasonable development and computation times can only be reached by utilizing highly optimized dedicated libraries and frameworks.
-This code is typically used off-the-shelf, as inspection is too costly.

-This environment opens up new opportunities for maliciously interfering with the machine learning pipeline (visualized in \cref{fig:pipeline}).
-We present a novel attack vector on deep learning called \emph{adversarial initialization} that can be used for deteriorating the achieved performance in a stealthy way.
-The basic idea is to alter the underlying deep learning library so that it produces results that appear to be sound but are actually much worse, independent of the data considered.
-More concretely, the attacker changes the initialization routine that outputs the initial weights which are then trained by the victim.
-Our attack is independent of the data the model is afterwards trained on and does not require control of the system beyond the initialization before training.
-We propose a permutation based approach as an example for this kind of interference.
-Yet, more subtle attacks are imaginable.

-As an illustration, consider a company that decides to apply deep learning to overcome some challenge.
-At the same time, the attacker manages to exchange the deep learning library in the company's system with the maliciously altered one.
-If the system had been perturbed in a too aggressive way, the developers would quickly get suspicious and question its integrity.
-With a controlled deterioration of performance as it is offered by our approach, they are instead likely to believe that the problem is harder to solve than expected.
-This may thus result in longer development times, inferior products or even an abandoning of the overall project if it appears too expensive to tackle.

-In order to underline the novelty of our approach, we briefly contrast it with existing attacks on deep learning. \Cref{fig:pipeline} shows known attacks on the machine learning pipeline.
-These take place at test time or require manipulation of the training data.
-Our attack, however, takes place after the network has been designed by the victim and before it is trained.
-Contrary to training-time or poisoning attacks~\cite{liu2017trojaning,shafahi2018poison} adversarial initialization is completely data agnostic.